tlpss/robot-learning-workspace/README.md

-# block-puzzle-reward-learning
-Reward Learning from Human Observations for learning to solve block puzzles with RL
+## Solving block puzzles with RL using learned rewards from human observations.